University of Colorado Boulder

 Kristen Davidson, Postdoctoral Fellow

 Kristen Davidson is a postdoctoral fellow at the University of Colorado Boulder.
 She primarily investigates how consequential education policies play out in districts, schools, and communities, with central attention to advancing an equitable, democratic educational system.
-She has conducted research on parental choice of schools, family and community engagement, public scholarship, community dialogues, and assessment practices.
+She has conducted research on parental choice of schools, family and community partnership, public scholarship, deliberative dialogue, and assessment practices.
 Kristen earned her PhD in Educational Foundations, Policy and Practice at the University of Colorado Boulder.

 Stephanie Brown, Postdoctoral Fellow